 Nespresso specifically labels its capsules with an intensity level.
 This level doesn’t refer to caffeine content; rather, it is simply indicating how the capsule’s coffee tastes.

 We realize that it’s frustrating trying to decipher all the nuances to Nespresso caffeine content.
 Every capsule is different, and the caffeine content really depends on which Nespresso capsule you’re using specifically.
+How much caffeine in Nespresso is a good question!

 Hopefully, this guide has shed some light on the subject and helped you determine how much caffeine is in your particular Nespresso capsules.
 The general guidelines we presented here hold consistently and can help give you a sense of the caffeine content in your Nespresso, even if you can’t find a precise number.